Gateway Authentication

 "token_endpoint_auth_method": "none"

-Step 1 — Redirect the user to the authorize endpoint:
+Step 1 — Redirect user to authorize:

-GET https://api.almyty.com/mcp/acme/my-tools/authorize
+GET /acme/my-tools/authorize

 ?response_type=code